Discover Bliss with These 9 Different Types of Yoga Explained

 However, no matter what your goals are for your yoga practice, chances are that at least one these top 9 different yoga styles will surely set you on the right track!

-Founded in the 1970s by yoga instructor Bikram Choudhury, this style of yoga is always done in a warm room.
+This style of yoga is always done in a warm room.
 A very warm room.
-The average temperature of a Bikram yoga class is around 35 degrees Celsius.
+The average temperature of a hot yoga class is around 35 degrees Celsius.
 So things get toasty!

-Does hot yoga or Bikram sound like the perfect fit for your lifestyle?
+Does hot yoga sound like the perfect fit for your lifestyle?
 Then let Bidvine do the legwork for you and help connect you with a trusted, local yoga instructor!

 Due to the quick pace, this type of yoga practice is perfect if you are looking for a brisk class instead of one which has a more meditative focus.

-Image Credit: Yoga With Taina, a Bidvine Professional
+Photo by Yoga With Taina, a Professional on Bidvine

 Hatha yoga classes essentially refer to any yoga class which combines both breathing and postures.
 You might be thinking that this sounds the same as regular yoga.
 That’s because it is.

 Considering that Hatha yoga focuses on the coordination of breath with movement, most yoga styles do actually fall under the umbrella of Hatha yoga.